sueszli/whatsapp-lens/docs/report.md

 [^marketshare1]: Shan, S. The battle between social giants: WeChat and WhatsApp’s influence in digital marketing.
 [^marketshare2]: WhatsApp-Website. http://blog.whatsapp.com/.
 Accessed 30 Oct 2024.
-[^marketshare3]: Montag, C., Błaszkiewicz, K., Sariyska, R., Lachmann, B., Andone, I., Trendafilov, B. & Markowetz, A. (2015).
+[^marketshare3]: Montag, C., Błaszkiewicz, K., Sariyska, R., Lachmann, B. Andone, I., Trendafilov, B. & Markowetz, A. (2015).
 Smartphone usage in the 21st century: who is active on WhatsApp?.
 BMC research notes, 8, 1-6.
 [^marketshare4]: Metz, Cade (April 5, 2016).
 "Forget Apple vs. the FBI: WhatsApp Just Switched on Encryption for a Billion People".
 Wired.
 ISSN 1059-1028.
 Archived from the original on April 9, 2017.
 Retrieved May 13, 2016.
 [^analytics1]: Kaushal, R., & Chadha, R. (2023, March).
 A Survey of Various Sentiment Analysis Techniques of Whatsapp.
 In 2023 2nd International Conference for Innovation in Technology (INOCON) (pp. 1-6).
 IEEE.
 [^analytics2]: Ngaleka, A., & Uys, W. (2013, June).
 M-learning with whatsapp: A conversation analysis.
 In International Conference on e-Learning (p.
 282).
 Academic Conferences International Limited.